betaflight/betaflight/README.md

 * **Dominic Clifton** (for Cleanflight), and
 * **Sambas** (for the original STM32F4 port).

-The Betaflight Configurator is forked from Cleanflight Configurator and its origins.
+The Butterflight Configurator is forked from Betaflight Configurator and its origins.

 Origins for Betaflight Configurator:
 * **Dominic Clifton** (for Cleanflight configurator), and